PhpGt/Database/README.md

-# Separates database logic through a simple interface.
+# Database logic organisation for PHP 7 projects.

 Encloses your application's database scripts within a simple and standardised interface, separating database access from your page logic.